pic

 end

 Despite its advantages regarding safety, a sequential approach can be quite inefficient for independent tasks: by restricting computations to one at a time, computational resources may go underutilized.
-In contrast, a simultaneous approach allows for operations to be calculated in parallel, thereby fully utilizing all our available computational resources.
+In contrast, a simultaneous approach allows for operations to be calculated in parallel, thereby fully utilizing all the available computational resources.
 This can lead to significant reductions in computation time.

 Tasks and Threads